muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

         *   how is the message meant by the sender or understood by the receiver?
         *   e.g., a request to turn on the AC, or an assertion about the temperature
     *   perlocution:
-        *   how does the message influence the receiverĂ˘ÂÂs behaviour
+        *   how does the message influence the receiver's behaviour
         *   e.g., turn on the AC, opens the window, nods her head, ignores the speaker